rpherbig/rpherbig.github.io/_drafts/why-i-dont-blog.markdown

-Pragmatic reason:
+Selfish reasons:
-* I'll get better at writing.
+* Get better at writing (by doing)
-* I'll have to clarify my thoughts as I write, improving my understanding of each topic.
+* Introspection: I'm forced to organize my thoughts, which leads to improved understanding of each topic ** Solidify my understanding?
+** "Writing about a topic encourages you to understand it at a deeper level and helps you communicate ideas better."
-* I'll learn a new tech stack.
+* Learn a some new (or old) techs
+* Establish competence
+* Help others learn how better to work with me

+Less selfish reasons:
+* Business development for the company
+** Help SEP win a project
+** Convince a client I should be on their project
+** Surprise old clients with our new tricks
+* Help the reader out with something